atlan-antillia/Pancreas-ImageMask-Dataset/README.md

 </pre>

-By using this Python script <a href="./generator/ImageMaskDatasetGenerator.py">ImageMaskDatasetGenerator.py</a>, we have created the augmented <b>Pancreas-master</b> jpg image dataset of image-size 512x512 from the .dcm files in <b>./PANCREAS_CT/</b> folders and .nii files in <b>TCIA_pancreas_labels-02-05-2017</b>.<br>
+By using this Python script <a href="./generator/ImageMaskDatasetGenerator.py">ImageMaskDatasetGenerator.py</a>, we have created <b>Pancreas-master</b> jpg image dataset of image-size 512x512 from the .dcm files in <b>./PANCREAS_CT/</b> folders and .nii files in <b>TCIA_pancreas_labels-02-05-2017</b>.<br>

 <pre>